michaelmangelsdorf/Sonne8/README.md

 If bit 7 is set, but bit 6 is clear, the instruction is of type TRAP, and bits 0-5 encode the memory bank address of a trap handler function.
 Each TRAP instruction performs a function call to the first byte of its trap handler bank.

 RLOCAL
-If bits 6-7 are both set, the instrucion is of type RLOCAL.
+If bits 6-7 are both set, the instruction is of type RLOCAL.
 These instructions copy values between the first eight bytes (G0-G7) of the global segment or the first eight bytes (L0-L7) of the local segment and registers A or B.
 Bits 0-5 encode the operation of each such instruction in the following way.
 Bit 5 encodes the source or destination register: 0=A, 1=B Bit 4 encodes the segment: 0=Global, 1=Local